Executive Summary

 State Investment in Campus Facilities and Infrastructure

-- Reinstitute state payments for infrastructure, technology, equipment, and maintenance at university facilities, helping these state institutions lengthen the lifespan and functional utility of the state’s investment for many more years.
+• Reinstitute state payments for infrastructure, technology, equipment, and maintenance at university facilities, helping these state institutions lengthen the lifespan of the state’s on-campus assets.

 Student Success